 To view the Aeries Analytics dashboards click on the Analytics Dashboards link in the Aeries Analytics node.

-Clicking on the My Dashboards or LCAP Dashboards headers will collapse them allowing more dashboards to be displayed in the navigation menu on a single screen.
+Clicking on the My Dashboards or LCAP Dashboards headers will collapse them allowing more dashboards to be displayed in the navigation pane on a single page.
 The scroll bar to the right of the dashboards can also be used to scroll to the bottom of the list.

 The Chart tab at the top left of the form displays the dashboard charts.
 The Students tab displays a list of the students included in the dashboard.

 The Filters tab allows the user to filter the data presented on the chart by Schools, Grades and SubGroups.
 The SubGroups filter includes all LCAP and all locally defined subgroups.
-Selections made to these settings will temporarily update the display of the Chart and Student list honoring the selections that were made.
+Selections made to these settings will update the display of the Chart and Student list honoring the selections that were made.
 The updated filter settings for each user are stored in the User Account Options (UAO) table.
 Filters will be remembered and displayed each time a user accesses the Analytics Dashboard area.
 Filters can be modified at any time.

 In the below screenshot the Schools tab has been altered to only include students in Screaming Eagle High School and Bald Eagle Intermediate School, the Grades tab has been limited to students in grades 6 - 12, and the SubGroups has been limited to the Foster, Homeless, Language Fluency – English Learner, Language Fluency – Redesignated, and Socio-Economically Disadvantaged subgroups.
 A legend under the dashboard chart displays the school and grade filtering that was applied to the dashboard group.

-Clicking on an individual chart will display the list of students that are included in that chart in the bottom half of the screen.
+Clicking on an individual chart will display the list of students that are included in that chart in the bottom half of the page.

-The Schools tab and Grades tab will display charts of that subgroup by school or grade.
+The Schools tab and Grades tab below the dashboard chart will display charts of that subgroup by school or grade.
 The Filters tab allows another area to limit the data that is displayed by Schools or Grades.

-Some charts will display multiple levels, for example, the CELDT Overall Dashboard displays the five CELDT Overall Performance levels for each subgroup.
+Some charts will display multiple levels, for example, the ELPAC Overall Dashboard displays the four ELPAC Overall Performance levels for each subgroup.

-Clicking on the levels to the right of the charts will deselect them and the charts will be updated to only include the levels selected.
-In the below example de-selecting levels 4 and 5 alters the chart to include only levels 1-3.
+Clicking on the levels to the right of the charts will deselect them and the charts will be updated to only include the selected levels.
+In the below example de-selecting levels 3 and 4 alters the chart to include only levels 1-2.
 This can be useful when analyzing data within very small bands.

 When clicking on a level in a chart to view the students, the SubGroup and Level will display above the students’ names to identify the list of students.
-In the below example clicking on the blue area of the Hispanic subgroup displays Hispanic in Early Advanced (the description of the 4th level) as the title above the list of students.
+In the below example clicking on the blue area of the Hispanic subgroup displays Hispanic in Moderately Developed (the description of the 3rd level) as the title above the list of students.